 - Solve binomial probabilities with random variables.

-- Find probabilities using areas of standard normal distributions.
+- Find z-scores of sample data and solve applied situations using standard normal distributions.

-- Use confidence intervals to make inferences about data.
+- Construct confidence intervals to make inferences about data.

 - Solve problems involving arc length.